Canberra A-League expansion bids

+Following is a list of all Canberra-based bids to secure a franchise licence from Football Australia (FA), formally Football Federation Australia (FFA), to enter a team into the top division of men's association football in Australia, the A-League Men (ALM).

+History

-A list of all Canberra based bids to secure a franchise licence from Football Australia (FA), formally Football Federation Australia (FFA), to enter a team into the top division of men’s association football in Australia, the A-League Men (ALM).
-The ALM was established in 2005 as the A-League under the leadership of chairman Frank Lowy and CEO John O’Neill.
-Lowy, at the time, identified Canberra as a future destination for A-league expansion, having not had representation in the top level since the Canberra Cosmos folded in 2001 in the old NSL.
+The ALM was established in 2005 as the A-League under the leadership of chairman Frank Lowy and CEO John O'Neill.
+Lowy, at the time, identified Canberra as a future destination for A-League expansion, having not had representation in the top level since the Canberra Cosmos folded in 2001 in the old NSL.
 As of 2022, there have been five bids from the Canberra region to obtain an ALM licence.
 Three bids have been unsuccessful with two bids are currently active and ongoing.

 The first bid, A-League4Canberra, was established in 2008 but was wound up in 2012 after failing to win an A-League licence from FFA to join the league in three attempts.

 The second bid, Canberra & Capital Region A-League Bid, was founded in late 2016 and formally submitted its bid to join the A-League in May 2018.
 The second bid was ultimately unsuccessful with the FFA selecting two other bids in December 2018.

 The third bid, Capital Region Football Collective (CRFC), was founded in 2020 by the same bid team from the second bid.
 The third bid formally made an offer to the FFA for a licence on 25 August 2020 but was unsuccessful.
 Once the Australian Professional Leagues (APL) took over administration of the ALM, the team put two bids up to them to obtain a licence in early-mid 2022, but was again unsuccessful.

-The fourth bid, announced in December 2021 and involving Andy Bernal and Richard Peil, is still technically active, despite no further news on its progress since announcement.
+The fourth bid, announced in December 2021 and involving Andy Bernal and Richard Peil, is still technically active despite no further news on its progress since announcement.

-The fifth bid, is a December 2022 re-launch of the Capital Region Football Collective bid.
-After the APL identified Canberra as a preferred destination for ALM expansion in 2024-25, the bid is working on putting forward a proposal to the APL in June 2023.
+The fifth bid is a December 2022 re-launch of the Capital Region Football Collective bid.
+After the APL identified Canberra as a preferred destination for ALM expansion in 2024–25, the bid is working on putting forward a proposal to the APL in June 2023.